SaaS Metrics: 15 KPIs Every B2B Leader Must Track [2026]

 How to improve it

-The most effective NRR-improvement strategies I see build expansion into the natural customer journey rather than treating it as a separate sales motion.
+NRR has two sides: reducing leaks (churn and contraction) and increasing gains (expansion).
+On the retention side, everything in the churn section above applies.
+On the expansion side, the three primary levers are seat expansion, usage expansion, and tier expansion.
+The most effective NRR strategies — and those highlighted by LinkedIn's sales blog on customer-led growth — build expansion into the natural customer journey rather than treating it as a separate sales motion.
 If your product is designed so that success naturally leads to more usage, expansion becomes a byproduct of customer value rather than a quota-driven upsell conversation.

 Metric 6: Customer Acquisition Cost (CAC)